ReggieScript/100-days-of-python/README.md

 ## Day 34 - Quizzler App (26/01/23)
 Apis are awesome.
 Try the game for yourself!

+## Day 36 - Stock tracker
+Trys are exceptional.
+Truly a life saver.
+A probable bug could arise in the event of no news related to the stock!
+Should check it out.

 # Notes

 * Bugs in the trivia game make it so that you can click the buttons and increase your score.
 Have to fix.